hunnurjirao/DCGAN/README.md

    To make 2nd term zero we want to make  D(G(z(i))) = 1.
 This means that when we pass the fake images generated from the Generator as input to the Discriminator, then Discriminator has to detect that fake images as real images.
 But how is it possible??

-Before knowing the answer, we want to conclude that our loss value is the sum of loss values of two terms i.e., ''how bad the discriminator classifies the real images as real(1st term) and how bad the discriminator classifiers the fake images as real(2nd term).
+Before knowing the answer, we want to conclude that our loss value is the sum of loss values of two terms i.e., ''how bad the discriminator classifies the real images as real(1st term) and how bad the discriminator classifiers the fake images as real(2nd term).''

 Ok, now let's come back to our question, How is it possible to make our 2nd term zero?
 Here comes the optimizers into the picture.
 Here we use Adam optimizer to reduce the loss function through back propagation.
 Finally, we set up two separate optimizers, one for Generator and one for Discriminator.
 As specified in the DCGAN paper, both are Adam optimizers with learning rate 0.0002 and Beta1 = 0.5.